 Their website may use an IP detector which would show where you are when purchasing.
 Besides that, if you needed to claim then you would need to prove the date you left your home country (with flight tickets for example).

-Do I really need to buy winter sports coverage if some of the basic insurance policies include up to 21 days of skiing anyway?
+Do I really need to buy additional winter sports coverage if I buy one of the insurance policies that includes up to 21 days of skiing as standard?

 Yes.
 If you needed to claim for a skiing accident, it is very possible that an insurance company would research how often you would have skied.